virgantara/Hand-Gesture-Recognition/README.md

 # Hand Gesture Recognition with Mediapipe and PyTorch

-This repository implements a hand gesture recognition system using Python, Mediapipe, and PyTorch.
+This repository implements a hand gesture recognition system using Python, Mediapipe, Tensorflow, and PyTorch.
 The system detects and classifies hand gestures in real-time, making it suitable for applications like sign language recognition, gesture-based control systems, and interactive applications.
+You can select any modules you prefer, such as Tensorflow or PyTorch.

 ---